lowply/soichi-mizutani.com/content/about.md

 ---
 date: 2019-01-01T00:00:00+09:00
 draft: false
-title: Soichi Mizutani
+title: About
+slug: about
+layout: about
-type: index
+type: about
 ---